-The UK has a lot of traditions about Christmas that Americans might find strange.
-Countries with cultures more similar to Britain (Canada, Australia, New Zealand, Ireland etc) as well as European countries may find this a little closer to home.
+The UK has a lot of traditions about Christmas that other nations might find strange.
+Countries with cultures relatively similar to Britain (Canada, Australia, New Zealand, Ireland etc.) as well as European countries may find this a little closer to home than those in the USA, say.
 Compare and contrast with Christmas in America, Christmas in Australia and Christmas in Japan.

-The most important thing to remember, especially for American tropers, is that Christmas is the United Kingdom's premier holiday and day of celebrationnote It was once second to Hogmanay in Scotland, but it has outgrown that..
-The UK does not celebrate Thanksgiving, and, having not been occupied by a foreign power since 1066, obviously does not celebrate any independence day (despite this, Americans are notorious for asking why the UK does not celebrate these holidays, perhaps unfairly).
+The most important thing to remember, especially for American tropers, is that Christmas is the United Kingdom's premier holiday and day of celebrationnote (though in Scotland it was once second to Hogmanay).
+The UK does not celebrate Thanksgiving Day, and, not having been occupied by any foreign power since 1066, does not celebrate any independence day; despite this, Americans are notorious, perhaps unfairly, for asking why the UK does not celebrate these holidays.
 Nor do the British go in for one of these long religious celebrations like Ramadan or Hannukah.
-Thus, Christmas in the United Kingdom is far more of an event than it is in the United States and elsewhere.
-Indeed, inhabitants of these sceptered isles have celebrated the winter solstice since before the birth of Christ, the Roman, Viking, and Norman invasionsnote What about the Swiss invasions!?!, so, though Brits don't usually consider it beneath all the drink, at least two millenia of tradition and community are reflected in the average Christmas dinner, with old and new customs — both original and appropriated — stacked on top of each other.
+Thus, Christmas in the United Kingdom is far more of a dominant event than it is in the United States and elsewhere.
+Indeed, inhabitants of these sceptered isles have celebrated the winter solstice since before the birth of Christ, the Roman, Viking, and Norman invasionsnote (what about the Swiss invasions!?!), so, though Brits don't usually consider it, beneath all the tinsel, Brussels sprouts and unwanted socks at least two millennia of tradition and community are reflected in the average Christmas, with old and new customs — both original and appropriated — stacked on top of each other.
 This veritable smorgasbord of practices forms the nucleus of the very British affair described below.

 Before we begin, let's debunk a tabloid myth.
 There is no mass PC-ing of Christmas.
 "Winterval" was a one-off commercial event and few things could annoy a Brit any more than someone wishing them "Happy Holidays".
+A "winter scene" on this year's Christmastime postage stamp still means Baby Jesus or suchlike will show up on next year's.
 Cards are still sent.
 Office parties are more common every year.
 Thank you, Stephen Fry.So, placed in rough order of when they take place...(DEEP BREATH)

 open/close all folders